 I won’t go too much into details here.
 But you could read more Here.
 It’s pretty interesting stuff!

-One time when I was testing out this recipe, I left it soaking for too long:
+One time when I was testing out this recipe, I left it soaking for too long.
+I Soaked them for about 24 hours at room temperature.

 As a result, these peanut butter bars turn out EXTRA fudgy.
 I didn’t even need to add any extra coconut oil or nut milk.
 Therefore, that’s how I eliminated the coconut oil in the original recipe I was going to post.